Chengpu0707/VarianceArithmetic/README.md

 For signal=Sin freq=1 noiseType=Gaussian noise=0 test=Reverse index=65536, normaliized error outlier -8604408562923685.0 between 0.000000e+00~0.000e+00 and 1.224647e-16~1.423e-32
 For signal=Sin freq=1 noiseType=Gaussian noise=0 test=Reverse index=98305, normaliized error outlier -8604408562923685.0 between -6.123234e-17~7.116e-33 and 0.000000e+00~0.000e+00
 ```

+# Failure of unit test

+Because of using random variable in the test, occassionally, some test can fail due to sampling.
+Usually rerun the test will pass.

 # Fuction Description and Related files